 - Add Row Numbers

-Next, eight days is all about Charts.
+Next, eight days is all about SSRS Charts.
 I don’t think; you need seven days to understand the charts.
-The following tutorial section shows the list of charts available in the SQL SSRS Reporting Services.
+The following is the list of charts available in the SQL SSRS Reporting Services tutorial.

 - Charts Introduction